ahbing/EventEmitter/README.md

 ### removeListener(event, listeners)

 - param ( String | RegExp ) evt - Name of event to remove some listeners
-- param ( String | Array ) listener - Method to be removed
+- param ( Function | Array ) listener - Method to be removed
 - return ( Object ) - Current instance of EventEmitter for chianing.